zxdawn/weather_data/S5P-PAL/README.md

 The S5P-PAL [official tutorial](https://data-portal.s5p-pal.com/cat-doc) uses PySTAC to download data in a short period.
 It's useful for case studies.

-The Python scripts in the repository aim to download both short-term and long-term TROPOMI NO2 data from S5P-PAL.
+The Python scripts in the repository support downloading both short-term and long-term TROPOMI NO2 data from S5P-PAL.

 ### Step 1

 Get all the download links and save to one csv file named `s5p_portal_links.csv`.

-You need to install three basic Python packages  (*requests, numpy, and pandas*) to run the script:
+You only need to install three basic Python packages  (*requests, numpy, and pandas*) to run the script:

 ```
 python fetch_s5p_portal_links.py